akcalakcal/Learning-Dense-Wide-Baseline-Stereo-Matching-for-People/README.md

-# StereoForPeople
+#

-Learning Dense Wide Baseline Stereo Matching for People
+This repository is for the paper named "Learning Dense Wide Baseline Stereo Matching for People" ICCVW 2019.